Ganymede-Bio/website-docusaurus/docs/nodes/App/Smartsheet_Read.md

     - File-like CSV object containing contents of Smartsheet sheet

+### Returns
+`NodeReturn`
+  Object containing data to store in data lake and/or file storage.

 ### Notes
 See [Smartsheet API documentation](https://smartsheet.redoc.ly/) for more details on API usage.